nishanttotla/hugo-blog-skeleton/content/monthly-log/monthly-2016-05.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/240416001&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

+### Travel

+- I visited Colorado this month!
+For more than two years now, I've really wanted to go there and never managed to.
+This time though, I took the initiative before a long weekend and finally did it!
+I also traveled with friends, something I don't do quite often.

 ### Miscellaneous

 - [Blockstack](https://blockstack.org/) is the application stack for building decentralized, blockchain-based applications that don't need any servers to operate.
 Blockstack applications can be built quickly by plugging into Blockstack's services for identity, naming, storage and authentication.
 I don't quite understand how this works yet, but is very intriguing and will spend time understanding blockchains.
 [Onename](https://onename.com/) seems to be one such service.